vovkos/doxyrest/doc/manual/rst/cmd-line.rst

 	-c myconfig.lua
 	--config myconfig.lua

 This file should contains a Lua script which sets up all the necessary language-specific frame settings.

-See :ref:`doxid-group_frame_config` for more details.
+**See also:** :ref:`doxyrest-config`

 .. option:: -o, --output